FIFA's World Cup ticket sales outraged fans. Now they are under investigation

 "FIFA has been using what we might call scare tactics to create a demand for a ticket and telling people that they have to pay the high prices because if they don't, they're going to miss out on this once in a lifetime event," Howard says.
 "The problem behind that is that the consumers have no way of knowing whether or not that's true."

 Even in the current "last-minute sales" window, FIFA releases tickets across games at periodic times — while encouraging fans to act now.
+That means someone logging in on any given day has no way to know if the tickets are the last ones available or whether more will be available in the future and at what price.
 That means someone logging in any given day has no way to know if the tickets being offered are the last remaining or whether more will be available later and at what price.

 "Being honest about ticket sales is not complicated.
 But FIFA has turned buying a ticket to the World Cup into a gauntlet of confusion, fake scarcity, and impossibly high prices — all at the expense of consumers and hardworking New Jerseyans," Davenport said in her statement.